LauraLD/GAID-benchmark1/README.md

 # GAID-benchmark1

 The GAID-benchmark1 evaluation base is available to researchers on Semantic Annotation and Question Answering System.
-The base was created with dataset for open-domain question answering of WikiQA for download.
+The base was created with dataset for open-domain question answering of WikiQA.

 The documents were originally made available by this work: